Military history of African Americans in the American Civil War: Louisiana militia

 Louisiana was somewhat unique among the Confederacy as the Southern state with the highest proportion of non-enslaved free blacks, a remnant of its time under French rule.
 Elsewhere in the South, such free blacks ran the risk of being accused of being a runaway slave, arrested and enslaved.
 One of the state militias was the 1st Louisiana Native Guard, a militia unit composed of free men of color, mixed-blood creoles who would be considered black elsewhere in the South by the one-drop rule.
 The unit was short lived, and never saw combat before forced to disband in April 1862 after the Louisiana State Legislature passed a law that reorganized the militia into only "...free white males capable of bearing arms."
 The militia was later briefly reformed, then dissolved again.
-A Union army regiment 1st Louisiana Native Guard, including some former members of the former Confederate 1st Louisiana Native Guard, was later formed under the same name after General Butler took control of New Orleans.
+A Union army regiment 1st Louisiana Native Guard, including some former members of the former Confederate 1st Louisiana Native Guard, was later formed under the same name after Union forces under General Benjamin Butler took control of New Orleans.

 Other militias with notable free black representation included the Baton Rouge Guards under Capt.
 Henry Favrot, the Pointe Coupee Light Infantry under Capt.
 Ferdinand Claiborne, and the Augustin Guards and Monet's Guards of Natchitoches under Dr. Jean Burdin.
 The only official duties ever given to the Natchitoches units were funeral honor guard details.
 One account of an unidentified African American fighting for the Confederacy, from two Southern 1862 newspapers, tells of "a huge negro" fighting under the command of Confederate Major General John C. Breckinridge against the 14th Maine Infantry Regiment in a battle near Baton Rouge, Louisiana, on August 5, 1862.
 The man was described as being "armed and equipped with knapsack, musket, and uniform", and helping to lead the attack.
 The man's status of being a freedman or a slave is unknown.

 Out of a total of 18,547 free blacks in Louisiana in 1860, between 2,000 and 3,000 volunteered for military service for the Confederacy.